-Proving in court that a deceased person’s will is valid.
+- proving in court that a will is valid;

-Distributing the remaining property as the will directs (or by state law, if there’s no will.)
+- distributing the remaining property as the will directs or by state law, without a will.

 Starting the Probate Process in California

-There are several forms and legal steps to complete to begin the probate process in California.
-Below is a general overview of the forms you must file and the legal requirements that must be met to start probate.
-After you read this article, we recommend you read a detailed article discussing How to Fill Out Petition to Probate in California.
-On the other hand, consider using the services of A People’s Choice, to make it easy and stress-free.
-See how easy it is before you hire us by clicking the button below.
+There are several forms and legal steps required to begin the probate process in California as outlined below.
+However, after reading this article, we recommend supplementing your education with the article How to Fill Out Petition to Probate in California.
+On the other hand, consider using the services of A People’s Choice to make the probate process easy and stress-free.
+See how easy it is to work with us by clicking the button below!

-Appointment of Personal Representative to Probate the Will
+Appointment of a Personal Representative to Probate the Will

 The probate process in California requires the appointment of an estate representative.
-The estate’s personal representative is a person or entity that is authorized to probate a will in California.
-The personal representative is usually the named executor of the will or administrator of the estate.
-If the decedent did not have a will, then certain persons related to the decedent are entitled to be appointed as a personal representative in the following order:
+The estate’s personal representative is a person or entity authorized to probate a will in California.
+More specifically, the personal representative is usually the named executor of the will or administrator of the estate.
+However, if the decedent did not have a will, certain persons related to the decedent are entitled to appointment as a personal representative.
+This entitlement works in the following order:

-In California, the probate process starts with filing a petition for probate.
-The personal representative must prepare and submit the following forms:
+Following the appointment of a personal representative, the probate process in California starts with filing a petition for probate.
+To file the petition, the personal representative must prepare and submit the following forms:

 Petition for Probate (Form DE-111)

-This form defines the information that will be presented to the Court, such as the name of the Petitioner, name of the decedent, date of decedent’s death, the existence (or nonexistence) of a will, the existence (or nonexistence) of a testamentary executor, and stimated value of the property of the estate.
+Form DE-111 outlines the information that will be presented to the court, such as the name of the petitioner, name of the decedent, date of decedent’s death, the existence of a will, the existence of a testamentary executor, and estimated value of the property of the estate.

-A Will is a legal document executed by a person prior to death.
-A will identifies those people that are to receive his or her property and possessions after death.
-These people are commonly referred to as beneficiaries.
-It is not necessary, however, for a decedent to have a Will to have the estate assets distributed through a full probate proceeding.
+A will is a legal document executed by a person prior to death.
+Specifically, a will identifies beneficiaries, or the people that are to receive a person’s property and possessions after death.
+However, a decedent does not have to have a will for the distribution of their estate assets in a full probate proceeding.

-If the decedent had a will, but it does not comply with the provisions of California statutes, you need to “prove a will” and prepare and file a Oroof of Holographic Instrument (Form DE-135) as well as a Proof of Subscribing Witness (Form DE-131)
+Additionally, if the decedent had a will, but it does not comply with the provisions of California statutes, you need to “prove a will” and prepare and file a Proof of Holographic Instrument (Form DE-135) as well as a Proof of Subscribing Witness (Form DE-131).